 Week 6: 5-13 December - Ringwood Parking is at Blynkbonnie car park BH24 1DN charges apply.
 Also note the extensive notes on the download page.

-After the success of our recent Summer and Autumn MapRun Leagues, we thought we would give you a new MapRun challenge for the winter months whilst we hopefully get traditional orienteering fully back up and running in due course.
-Our Winter MapRun League will run from November to February using 15 areas, including some new areas we have not previously used.
+After the success of the 2020 Summer and Autumn MapRun Leagues, we thought we would give you a new MapRun challenge for the winter months and then continue the announced fixtures after lockdown ends into early Summer.
+We hope to get traditional orienteering fully back up and running in due course.
+The League will now run from November through to June using 15 areas, including some new areas we have not previously used, having been suspended for Jan, Feb and March.
+We also recommend that you move to the new, improved MapRun6 app from now onwards.

 Apart from the Christmas/New Year special, you will have 9 days from Saturday morning until the following week Sunday night to run the course.
 The duration and introducing an overlap between weeks are to help full-time workers have two full weekends to complete any course and enable competitors to run two different courses on the same weekend.